holmescao/LarNO/README.md

 This step takes about **3 minutes** and verifies that the model, dataset, and weights are all loaded correctly.
 Use `urbanflood_config_2d.yaml` — it already has the pre-trained weight path embedded and is configured for region1.

-> 💡 **New user tip:** Always run inference first before training.
-It's fast, shows you what the model can predict, and confirms everything is working correctly.

 **First**, confirm the config values are correct in `configs/urbanflood_config_2d.yaml`:

 ```yaml